sandydoo/flux/README.md

 ## Screensavers

-#### [You can now buy Flux as a Windows screensaver →][store]
+#### [Buy Flux as a Windows screensaver →][store]
-Enjoy staring at it for hours as your computer idles and help support development.
+Help support development by letting your PC idle with style.
 More platforms coming soon!
 Source code at [sandydoo/flux-screensavers][flux-screensavers-url].

 ## Backstory